Armenian religion in Cyprus: Halevga

-Between 1897 and 1904, Vahan Kurkjian's (Pagouran) National Educational Orphanage had its summer sessions here, as did - for the whole year - a small Armenian school for the children of the region until 1914.
+Between 1897 and 1904, Vahan Kurkjian's National Educational Orphanage had its summer sessions here, as did – for the whole year – a small Armenian school for the children of the region until 1914.
 The area was used as a summer resort and camping site for Armenian scouts and students.
 In 1948 the Archangels' fountain was erected, by commission of Kapriel and Arshalouis Kasbarian, which was officially blessed by Bishop Ghevont Chebeyan on 2 May 1948.
 In 1949 Sarkis and Sourpig Marashlian funded the water distribution network, the turbine and the electric generator.
 The monastery's chapel was a favourite place for Christenings.
 A new baptistery was constructed in 1968 by Karnig Kouyoumdjian.
-Until 1974, a large number of Armenian-Cypriot families rented rooms in the monastery during the weekends and holidays.
-On May's first weekend, Saint Macarius’ feast, many Armenian-Cypriots would visit Magaravank and some of them would rent rooms and help in the preparation of the harissa (chicken porridge).
-On Sunday, a Liturgy was held at the chapel of the monastery and harissa was served afterwards.
+Until 1974, a large number of Armenian Cypriot families rented rooms in the monastery during the weekends and holidays.
+On May's first weekend, Saint Macarius’ feast, many Armenian-Cypriots would visit the Sourp Magar Monastery and some of them would rent rooms and help in the preparation of the harissa (chicken porridge).
+On Sunday, a liturgy was held at the chapel of the monastery and harissa was served afterwards.

-Unfortunately, the monastery was captured by the Turkish troops in August 1974, who later used it to house illegal settlers from Anatolia and, in the 1980s, to house military officers.
-Left at the mercy of vandals and nature, it has been desecrated and today is dilapidated and in a pitiful condition.
-Between 1998 and 1999 and again in 2005, the occupying regime intended to turn it into a hotel; after co-ordinated reactions, this unholy plan was averted.
+The monastery was captured by the Turkish troops in August 1974, who later used it to house settlers from Anatolia and, in the 1980s, to house military officers.
+It has since been abandoned and is today in a dilapidated state.
+Between 1998 and 1999 and again in 2005, it was turned it into a hotel; after co-ordinated reactions, was reverted.
 In December 2006 and in July 2008, it was visited by Hrant Dink and Catholicos Aram I, respectively.
 By initiative of Representative Vartkes Mahdessian and the Armenian Ethnarchy, on 6 May 2007 the first visit-pilgrimage took place there after 33 years; it was repeated on 10 May 2009, 9 May 2010, 8 May 2011, 13 May 2012 and 19 May 2013, with the participation of a large number of Armenian-Cypriots and other Armenians, some of whom came from abroad.